 One of our favorite tips is using Glassdoor.
 Here's a quick tutorial on how you can use it to better understand your potential employees and come up with an appealing employee value proposition.

-Step 1: Go to Glassdoor.
-Enter a job title for a position that your company has, and search.
+- Enter a position that your company has and search.

 How can you use this information?
 Let's say you're hiring a dentist, and you find that a lot of them complain about working long hours with no breaks.

 You could consider offering breaks, and guaranteed 40 hour work weeks - and then get the word out in online job postings, on social media marketing, and by encouraging your employees to share how these changes affected them.

 Below, the experts give us big-picture advice on how to understand employees, what they want in a place to work, and what you should do if you insist on keeping your branding generic.

 Don't give up because you think it's too difficult.
 Keep moving the needle by listening when you need to, make changes when it matters, continue to be introspective at all times, and take a keen interest in the people who are interested in your business.